-Click on Contact Us in the Featured Links section on the Home Page.
+Click on Contact Us in the Featured Links section on the homepage.

-Our website has been redesigned with you in mind!
-McLaren Health Plan updated www.McLarenHealth Plan.org to make information easier to find.
+Our website contains the most up-to-date information about COVID-19.
 It also includes useful member information, such as our Privacy Notice; provider directories; Rights and Responsibilities statement; healthy reminders; services covered by McLaren Health Plan; what to do when you need a medication; information about our quality programs; our Clinical Practice Guidelines and much more.

-McLaren CONNECT is our member portal.
+McLaren CONNECT is our member portal and has recently been updated.
 Once you register, you can check your coverage and benefits, review claims, view and print ID cards, search the provider directory and more.
 The portal is easy to use.
 The Quick Links tab allows for easy access to Frequently Asked Questions, how to change your PCP, make payments and contact Customer Service.
-To register or sign in, go to www.mclarenhealthplan. org and click "Sign in or Register" in the upper right hand corner.
-If you need help, call Customer Service: 888-327-0671 (TTY: 711).
+To register or log on, go to mclarenhealthplan.org and click on McLaren CONNECT in the upper left corner.